MICHAELKITH/Finance_app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+I would like to appreciate[Microverse](https://www.microverse.org/) for providing the resources and the platform for us to be a Professional full-stack developer.
+I would like to thank [sakwadesignstudio](https://www.behance.net/sakwadesignstudio) for providing the greate design in Behance that we used as a reference to build this Application

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>

+This project is [MIT](./MIT.md) licensed.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 This project is [MIT](./MIT.md) licensed.